 Trying to heat things up after your dinner date?
 Be sure to order the wild salmon.
 The fish is a good source of omega-3 fatty acids, which aid nitric oxide production, helping you stay hard.
 Plus, additional research has found that cutting back calories and sticking to a Mediterranean-style diet rich in produce, fish, whole grains, and healthy fats (like omega-3s) can improve erectile function in men with metabolic syndrome.

 If you want to go long enough to help your date reach the big-O (hint: you should), reach for some oatmeal.
 The popular breakfast cereal is a good source of l-arginine, an amino acid commonly used to treat erectile dysfunction.
 Plus, whole grains like oatmeal also help lower cholesterol levels.
 Having high cholesterol can lead to atherosclerosis, a condition that clogs and narrows arteries, impairing blood flow.
 This could eventually lead to heart problems, but you’ll likely notice issues below the belt first.
 The arteries surrounding the genital area are narrower than coronary blood vessels, so they’re more susceptible to clots.
-Simply put: the better your cholesterol levels are, the better your erection will be, too.
+Simply put: the better your cholesterol levels are, the better your will be, too.

 According to historians, ancient Egyptians used garlic to boost their stamina.
 Researchers have confirmed that consuming the plant helps stop the formation of new fatty deposits, called nano plaques, inside arterial walls.
-Yes, that includes the arteries leading to your penis, too.
-Keep your heart healthy and your erections strong by adding some garlic to your weekly dishes.
+Yes, that includes the arteries leading to your pen, too.
+Keep your heart healthy and your strong by adding some garlic to your weekly dishes.
 But bear in mind that garlic won’t make your breath smell particularly seductive—so keep it out of your date-night diet.

-Looking to make sex a marathon and not a sprint?
+Looking to make it a marathon and not a sprint?
 Swapping out your dinner roll for a side of quinoa may do the trick if you’re looking to last—and last fast.
 Not only is quinoa one of the few plant-based sources of complete protein, but it’s also one of the top high-fiber foods.
 Because it takes your body a longer time to digest fiber, eating these nutrient-dense foods provides your body with more long-lasting energy levels so you can go the distance.

 11. Tuna Fish